-RTA staff and leadership hosted or participated in several webinars during 2020, links to watch the webinars will be posted below following each event.
+RTA staff and leadership hosted or participated in several webinars during the pandemic, links to watch the webinars will be posted below following each event.

 RTA Leaders Speak on COVID-19 Pandemic and Transit Response